adiyosefi/rocket-launch/README.md

 <img  src="./public/readme_assets/home.png" width="70%">
 </p>

-Rocket Launch is a web app for browsing rockets launches from around the world.
+Rocket Launch is a web app for browsing rocket launches from around the world.
 The app is a pure client-side app, there is no server side.
 The data comes from API calls to launch-library (https://launchlibrary.net/docs/1.4/api.html).